ChrisnNg/wineDirect/README.md

 Assumptions-

-Create a Point of sales system.
+Create a Grocery-store - Point of sales system.

 Connection to a backend so that # of items sold and quantity is persistent.